 |Bachelor’s degree in any field

 How to Become a Bank Manager in ICICI?

 Here are the requirements to become a branch manager in ICICI:

 - Bachelor’s degree or master’s degree in any specialization

 Must Explore: How to Prepare for Bank Exams?

 How to Become a Bank Manager After 10th?

-Bank manager is only a title for a profession that entails a wide range of responsibilities.
+The bank manager is only a title for a profession that entails a wide range of responsibilities.
 After 10th grade, study Commerce if you want to be the perfect manager with a thorough grasp of the courses involved.
-Because passion is essential for making decisions in every sector, including profession.
+Because passion is essential for making decisions in every sector, including the profession.
 Commerce is the ideal topic to study if you want to work in the banking industry.